etruel/wpematico/readme.txt

 > * New WPeMatico Canonicals feature on Settings Page. *Activated by default*
 > * Some minor cosmetic improvements.
-> * A new popup to see the last log ufter run the campaign.
+> * A new popup to see the last log after run the campaign.
+> * New 'wpematico_custom_simplepie' filter to correct an old incorrect behavior on 'Wpematico_process_fetching'.
 > * Many code improvements and commented functions.
 > * Changed all ini_set to custom function to allow log all the values.